Associative array: Operations

-In addition, associative arrays may also include other operations such as determining the number of mappings or constructing an iterator to loop over all the mappings.
-Usually, for such an operation, the order in which the mappings are returned may be implementation-defined.
+Associative arrays may also include other operations such as determining the number of mappings or constructing an iterator to loop over all the mappings.
+For such operations, the order in which the mappings are returned is usually implementation-defined.

 A multimap generalizes an associative array by allowing multiple values to be associated with a single key.
 A bidirectional map is a related abstract data type in which the mappings operate in both directions: each value must be associated with a unique key, and a second lookup operation takes a value as an argument and looks up the key associated with that value.

 Properties

 The operations of the associative array should satisfy various properties: